ossrs/srs-docs/versioned_docs/version-4.0/doc/drm.md

 SRS will pass the token in the http-callback. read [HTTP callback](./http-callback.md)

-Token is robust then refer, can specifies more params, for instance, the expire time.
+Token is robust then referer, can specifies more params, for instance, the expire time.
 For example:

 1. When user access the web page, web application server can generate a token in the URL, for example, `token = md5(time + id + salt + expire) = 88195f8943e5c944066725df2b1706f8`
 1. The RTMP URL to publish is, for instance, `rtmp://192.168.1.10/live/livestream?time=1402307089&expire=3600&token=88195f8943e5c944066725df2b1706f8`